Online Meeting Guidance

 1.3 Software

 a) Consider which software will best suit your needs.
-Zoom and Teams are commonly used in the University.
+Zoom and Teams are commonly used and supported by the University.
 Teams may not work so well for larger groups due to limits in the number of video views on screen.
 Both options allow meetings to be recorded, which can assist with note taking if all parties present give permission to be recorded.

 b) Ensure Presenters have screen sharing permissions.

-c) If you are having technical issues, try switching off your video and using voice-only.
-Note that using a VPN when accessing meetings may cause technical problems.
+c) If you are having technical issues, with WiFi, try switching off your video and using voice-only.

 1.4 Equipment